Dahlia plants offer various flower forms and can be used for collecting seeds efficiently for propagation even after wilting.

-|Weight||0.009072 - 0.009080 g|
+|Weight||0.009072 to 0.009080 gram|

-|Seed Sowing Time||6 to 8 weeks before the last frost or in the early spring.|
+|Seed Sowing Time||6-8 weeks before the last frost or in the early spring|

-|Germination Time||7 to 12 days after sowing|
+|Germination Time||7-12 days after sowing|

 If you find it difficult to recognize the perfect time, Dahlia shows specific signs that they are ready to shed the seeds.

-How to Collect Dahlia Seeds?
+How to Collect Dahlia Seeds From Flowers?

 - Then separate the seeds from the group of petals.

-For that, cut the heads along with the stalks, and keep them in a glass containing water.
+If the flower heads create a watery fluid, cut the heads along with the stalks, and keep them in a glass containing water.

-Let this video clear your confusion.
+Or let this video clear your confusion.

 How to Store Dahlia Seeds?

 You need to keep the storage bag away from the reach of insects and pests.

-Dahlia Seeds for sale
+Dahlia Seeds for Sale

 Do not panic if you are new to growing Dahlias or if your Dahlias have failed to produce seeds.

-|Sites/ Shops||Delivery Period|
+|Sites/ Shops||Delivery/ Shipping Period|

-|Amazon||Within 2 to 3 days after placing an order in fast delivery|
+|Amazon||Within 4-5 days after placing an order|

-|Johnny Seeds||Within 1 to 2 days after placing an order|
+|Johnny Seeds||Within 1-5 days after placing an order|

-|Swallow Tail Garden Seeds||Within 1 to 2 days after placing an order|
+|Swallow Tail Garden Seeds||Within 1-2 days after placing an order|

-|Eden Brothers||Within 4 to 6 days after placing an order|
+|Eden Brothers||Within 2-9 days after placing an order|